chris-nowicki/mac-setup/README.md

       - You can download this font [here](https://www.marksimonson.com/fonts/view/anonymous-pro).
       - I use this font in VS Code as well
     - Text -> Font Size -> 36
-      - I use my Macbook to present / teach, so a big font size is important so everyone can see the commands I'm typing
+      - I use my MacBook to present / teach, so a big font size is important so everyone can see the commands I'm typing
     - Keys -> Key Mappings -> Presets -> Natural Text Editing
       - This allows me to use the [keyboard shortcuts](https://gist.github.com/w3cj/022081eda22081b82c52) I know and love inside of iTerm2